Technology shares sink broader market in afternoon trading

 Most sectors in the benchmark S&P 500 index fell as investors continue to focus on corporate earnings and gauge the economic recovery's progress.
 Earnings and most economic indicators have been signaling a steady recovery, but investors remain concerned about the lingering threat from COVID-19, inflation and other factors that could crimp progress.

-A key concern has been the recovery in the employment market.
-Investors will get another update with this week's jobs report.
+A key concern has been the recovery in the employment market and investors will get another update with this week's jobs report.

-“The entire market is down, but the tech stuff is down way more,” said Ross Mayfield, investment strategist at Baird.
-“If you look at the broad picture, the earnings beats are strong and we're expecting a big job print on Friday.”

 Big technology shares were dragging down the entire market.
-Apple fell 4%, Facebook shares were down 2.4%, Google's parent company dropped 2.5% and Amazon fell 2.9%.
-The declines added to the drop in tech shares that happened late Monday, which caused the Nasdaq to end in the red.
+Apple fell 4.1%, Facebook shares were down 3.1%, Google's parent company dropped 2.7% as well and Amazon fell 2.7%.
+The declines added to the drop in tech shares that happened late Monday, which caused the Nasdaq to end yesterday's session in the red.

 Bond yields fell.
 The yield on the 10-year U.S. Treasury note dropped to 1.58% from 1.60% the day before.